 The megawatt is a multiple of the watt, which is the SI derived unit for power.
-In the metric system, "mega" is the prefix for 106.
+In the metric system, "mega" is the prefix for millions, or 106.
 Megawatts can be abbreviated as MW; for example, 1 megawatt can be written as 1 MW.

 Mechanical horsepower is often used to measure the output of engines and motors in North America.
 One mechanical horsepower is equal to 745.69987158227022 watts.

 The mechanical horsepower is a US customary and imperial unit of power.
 Mechanical horsepower can be abbreviated as hp(I); for example, 1 mechanical horsepower can be written as 1 hp(I).